twVolc/PyCamPermanent/README.md

 6. Acquiring test images eventually throws an error related to attempting to perform calibration FOV search on image stack
    - Need to get rid of this when just taking Test images.
 Or work out why it's failing anyway, as it may fail at other times in the same way too.
+7. SETTINGS DON'T SEEM TO UPDATE - ADJUSTING CAMERA AND SPECTROMETER SETTING REMOTELY SEEM TO SEND THE INFO BUT IF YOU THEN RETRIEVE THE CURRENT SETTINGS FROM THE INSTRUMENT THE OLD SETTINGS ARE RETURNED!!!

 Dev notes:
 1. If I have an issue with sockets not performing properly, i have recently changed SocketServer.close_socket() to include a